alphasentaurii/starskope/README.md

    4. Explore using autoencoded machine learning algorithms with Restricted Boltzmann Machines - this type of model has proven to be incredibly effective in the image analysis of handwriting as we've seen applied the MNIST dataset - let's find out if the same is true for images of stars, be they the Full Frame Images or spectographs.

 **FUTURE WORK**
+[starskøpe-2](./starskope-2.ipynb): using computer vision to analyze images of spectrographs of this same star flux data set.

+[starskøpe-3](./starskope-3.ipynb): using the MAST API to pull additional campaigns (with units!) from AWS to validate, test, and re-train the model.

+`[starskøpe-4]`: spectrograph image analysis of Fourier transformed timeseries data

-To continue this project, I'll take another approach for detecting exoplanets using computer vision to analyze images of spectographs of this same star flux data set.
-Please go to the notebook `[starskøpe-2]` to see how I use a Restricted Boltzmann Machines neural network model to classify stars as exoplanet hosts using spectograph images of the flux values to find transiting exoplanets.
-Following this, I will apply the same algorithm to spectographs of Fourier transformed data, as you will see in `[starskøpe-3]`.
+`[starskøpe-5]` : Restricted Boltzmann Machines neural network model to classify stars as exoplanet hosts using spectograph images of the flux values to find transiting exoplanets.

-Additional future work following this project will be to develop my "cyberoptic artificial telescope" as a machine learning driven application that any astrophysicist can use to look at a single or collection of stars and have the model classify them according not only to exoplanet predictions, but also predict what type of star it is, and other key properties that would be of interest for astrophysical science applications.
+**NEXT STEPS**
+A model that can combine data from two different space telescopes, and be smart enough to know based on the telescope it came from how to handle the data, would make truly accurate predictions, and much more useful classifications.
+The vision for building a cyberoptic artificial telescope involves aggregating large datasets from multiple missions to give us a more accurate, more detailed picture of the stars and planets than what we have available to us in the limited view of a single picture from a single telescope at a single point in time.
+This is the mission for *STARSKØPE* which will be further developed following this initial analysis.

+---

 # Obtain